FishWantToFly/Implement_TFRecord_In_CIFAR10_ImageRecognizing/README.md

 Solution: replace with image for higher res	olution

-train.tfrecords_v6：try to collect 2 classes images with size biger than
+train.tfrecords_v6：try to collect 2 classes images with size biger than 70 KB

 ========================================================